Wednesday, January 29, 2025

 Trump's 2nd coming

 An opinion piece in the January 29, 2025, Chicago Tribune authored by a new U.S. citizen referred to Trump's "2nd coming" as fear arose that his citizenship could be denied before he took his oath on January 21, 2025.
 Considering all that we know of Trump's staunch Christian evangelical base, perhaps the "2nd coming" fits.
+David Brooks' "How to Destroy What Makes America Great" in the New York Times recounts human history where empires achieved greatness by connecting across cultures.
+By contrast, the Trump strategy is to isolate and establish the U.S. as superior to other nations.
+While Trump called April 4 "Liberation Day, " Brooks asserts that it is more of a "Stagnation Day."
+The 2nd coming may be more about withdrawal and decline rather than a historic and revelatory new day.

 The pace of the first days of Trump's 2nd term could be characterized as a bullet train compared to the train wreck of his 1st term.
 The pace, unpredictability, randomness, and chaos that Trump creates is intentional.
 He sees uncertainty and surprise as key to success in negotiation - keep your opponents "on their heels" and there's much greater chance of success.
 Trump denied knowledge of, and disavowed a commitment to, Project 2025 during his campaign.
 Whether that was a lie or ignorance, the executive orders parallel the numerous points made in Project 2025.
-Watch the Heritage Foundation website to understand the victories already being claimed by those who drafted the Project 2025 strategy.
+Watch the Heritage Foundation website to understand the victories being claimed by those who drafted the Project 2025 strategy.
 Even if only partially implemented, those elements that survive public scrutiny, reaction, and counter-moves will have a huge impact.

 Trump sees himself as a master at negotiation, embracing a distributive negotiation worldview where he competes in a win/lose competition for limited resources.
 With such a view, uncertainty and chaos may be successful on many immediate initiatives.
 However, the downside is that uncertainty undermines rather than builds trust.
 But trust never was part of the Trump strategy and this is evident in who supported both his 2016 and 2024 campaigns.
-The pollsters all misread what was happening - Trump had so effectively sewn disbelief and distrust in media, government, education, and any sector that harbored "elites" that all were easy targets.
+The pollsters all misread what was happening - Trump had so effectively sown disbelief and distrust in media, government, education, and any sector that harbored "elites" that all were easy targets.
 Discrediting all those systems that more privileged citizens saw as serving and protecting them only reinforced the base of skeptics who love Trump.
 They say "he calls it as it really is" which "outs" a system that never worked for them as working class citizens with less educational opportunity and success.
 Governance by complaint, along with discrediting what previously served as separation of powers and church/state influence, has been significantly shaped by the rise of Christian nationalism and was driven by the the growing reliance on money, lies, and citing of God's provenance.

 Researchers on trust in government in Canada reported early findings of their study at the International Leadership Association conference in November, 2024, in Chicago.
 The preliminary analyses indicates that we no longer live in a world where trust and distrust is a continuum with two alternatives.
 Trust in Canadian government has become a balance between justified and unjustified trust and mistrust.
 The result is four quadrants of justified trust, justified mistrust, unjustified trust, and unjustified mistrust.
 In an era of disinformation these four quadrants become very important and the Canadian researchers findings indicate that a significant portion of the citizenry in Canada moved into the unjustified mistrust quadrant, complicating any effort to gain trust of any type.
 As a U.S. citizen, I was provoked to wonder where the electorate has shifted and my guess is that those who refused to vote for Kamala Harris, even though she was much more qualified and credentialed, were substantially coming from an unjustified mistrust of current U.S. government.
 On the other hand, those who readily supported Donald Trump voted from an unjustified trust perspective - when the system has never worked for you, why wouldn't you vote for someone who calls out the failings of the current system and proclaims a new path forward?